Renos Apostolidis: Politics

 From 1962 to 1964, Apostolidis served as a collaborator with the Directorate-General of the National Radio Foundation.
 In the parliamentary elections of 1963 he ran as a candidate under Spyridon Markezinis, while already since 1961 had written for the periodical of the youth of the Progressive party.
 In the local elections of 1964 he ran as a candidate for municipal consultant in Athens's municipality in the line up of Georgios Plytas.
 In 1964, Apostolidis was the head of an wrathful crowd of far right dissidents who entered the Parliament with the slogan Traitor Papandreou, Karamanlis, Papandreou Fraud.
 The crowd fought with parliament members of the center, an act for which Apostolidis was arrested and sentenced to two and a half years in prison, serving three months in total.

 Dictatorship

-During the dictatorship in Greece, in 1969, Colonel Georgios Papadopoulos imposed issue of the Short stories Anthology of Heracles N. Apostolidis in the Athenian Press, under the condition of not being censored.
+During the dictatorship in Greece, in 1969, Prime Minister Georgios Papadopoulos imposed issue of the Short stories Anthology of Heracles N. Apostolidis in the Athenian Press, under the condition of not being censored.
 In this way texts belonging to dissidents were published like those of the politically exiled Demetris Hantzis.
-However, the publication in two newspapers part of Renos Apostolidis's novella The A2, written in 1968 about the Greek Civil War, provoked the intervention of censorship and the suspension of the publishing after direct interference of Ioannes Ladas, the general secretary of the Ministry of Public Order and one of the orchestrators of the 1967 coup d'état.
+However, the publication in two newspapers part of Renos Apostolidis's novella The A2, written in 1968 about the Greek Civil War, provoked the intervention of censorship and the suspension of the publishing after direct interference of Ioannis Ladas, the general secretary of the Ministry of Public Order and one of the orchestrators of the 1967 coup d'état.